AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring.md

 [1](#fnsrc_1) If *Authors* and *Publishers* are invited for a review.

 [2](#fnsrc_2) Depending on the rights given to the user in the document state profile.

-## Pre-requisites to content authoring

-**Work with global or folder-level profiles**

-In an enterprise, different groups or products may use different authoring templates, output templates, conditional attribute profiles \(or subject schemes\), and Web Editor configurations.
-Configuring these only at an enterprise \(or global\) level can make authors experience difficult, as they will view templates or profiles that are not relevant to them.

-Experience Manager Guides allows you to configure authoring \(topic or map\) templates, output templates, conditional attribute, and Web Editor configurations at an enterprise \(global\) level as well as at a folder level.
-This way, you can segregate the configurations for different departments or products in your enterprise.

-Also, you can delegate the folder-specific configurations to a department or product administrators to decentralize the administration.

-For details on setting up global and folder-level profiles, view *Configure global or folder-level profiles* in Install and configure Adobe Experience Manager Guides as a Cloud Service.